Prominent New York politician's corruption conviction overturned

 - Appeals panel cites Supreme court decision vacating conviction of former Virginia Gov. Bob McDonnell

-(CNN)A federal appeals court Thursday overturned the corruption conviction of former New York State Assembly Speaker Sheldon, who prosecutors claimed used his position as one of the state's most powerful politicians to amass millions of dollars in bribes and kickbacks.
+(CNN)A federal appeals court Thursday overturned the corruption conviction of former New York State Assembly Speaker Sheldon Silver, who prosecutors claimed used his position as one of the state's most powerful politicians to amass millions of dollars in bribes and kickbacks.

 In vacating Silver's 2015 conviction, the US Court of Appeals for the Second Circuit in Manhattan cited last year's Supreme Court decision throwing out the corruption conviction of former Virginia Gov. Bob McDonnell.
 That case centered around the question of what constitutes an "official action" under federal corruption law.